jorgebucaran/superfine/README.md

 </script>
 ```

 Now, rather than anonymous state updates, how about sending messages to a central store like in Elm or Redux?
-Let's work on that next.
+No dependencies?
 Here's a minimal implementation you can use or remix in your own projects.
-You can [try it here](https://cdpn.io/vqRZmy).
+[Try it here](https://cdpn.io/vqRZmy).

 ```html
 <script type="module">